Include directive: Pascal

-Where the $i or $include directive is not case sensitive, and filename.pas or filename.inc is the name of the file to be included.
+Where the $i/$I or $include/$INCLUDE directive is not case sensitive, and filename.pas or filename.inc is the name of the file to be included.
 (It has been common practice to name Pascal's include files with the extension .inc, but this is not required.)
 Some compilers, to prevent unlimited recursion, limit invoking an include file to a certain number, prohibit invoking itself or any currently open file, or are limited to a maximum of one include file at a time, e.g. an include file cannot include itself or another file.
 However, the program that includes other files can include several, just one at a time.

 PHP

 In PHP, the include directive causes another PHP file to be included and evaluated.
 Similar commands are require, which upon failure to include will produce a fatal exception and halt the script, and include_once and require_once, which prevent a file from being included or required again if it has already been included or required, avoiding the C's double inclusion problem.